Rajpratik71/Mininet-wiki/Mininet/VM-Creation-Notes.md

 Creating a Mininet VM from Scratch
 ===================================

 These instructions cover the process of building a Mininet-capable VM from scratch, using Ubuntu 11.10.
-For setup instructions, see [Mininet-VM-Setup-Notes](Mininet-VM-Setup-Notes).
+For setup instructions, see [VM-Setup-Notes](VM-Setup-Notes).

 _Note: If you need to build on a non-Ubuntu distro, you are currently on your own.
 The included shell scripts may work on your platform, but significant changes are likely (e.g. yum vs. apt-get and different package names for Fedora.)_